Igalia/cog/CONTRIBUTING.md

 # Contributing to Cog

 Thank you for considering contributing to Cog!
-There are different ways if contributing, and we appreciate all of them.
+There are different ways of contributing, and we appreciate all of them.

 ## Source Repository